Complete Guide: Migrating from Universal Analytics to Google Analytics 4 (GA4)

 FAQs

-1. What is GA4?
+- What is GA4?

-GA4 is the latest version of Google Analytics.
+GA4 is the latest version of Google Analytics. - How is GA4 different from Universal Analytics?

-GA4 uses event-based tracking instead of session- and pageview-based tracking, offers more user-centric data, and features Enhanced Measurement.
+GA4 uses event-based tracking instead of session- and pageview-based tracking, offers more user-centric data, and features Enhanced Measurement. - How do I migrate from Universal Analytics to GA4?

-To migrate from Universal Analytics to GA4, create a new GA4 property, upgrade your analytics plugin, create a new data stream, and add GA4 to Google Tag Manager.
+To migrate from Universal Analytics to GA4, create a new GA4 property, upgrade your analytics plugin, create a new data stream, and add GA4 to Google Tag Manager. - What is Enhanced Measurement?

-Enhanced Measurement is a feature in GA4 that allows you to track specific user actions like file downloads and outbound link clicks without additional code.
+Enhanced Measurement is a feature in GA4 that allows you to track specific user actions like file downloads and outbound link clicks without additional code. - Where can I find more resources on GA4?

 Google offers a range of resources on GA4, including a GA4 Checklist, tutorial, and free and paid courses.